coder-mike/microvium-runtime-js/README.md

 ## Memory usage

-The bundled library (`dist/index.js`) is about 50kB uncompressed and has no external dependencies.
+The bundled library (`dist/index.js`) is about 50kB and has no external dependencies.

 Each Microvium instance is a fixed size and takes 4 pages of memory (a total of 256kB):